olivierodo/pair-with-me/README.md

 ### Price :moneybag:

-The model is very simple, the session is FREE.
+As the concept is stiil at a beta stage, the sessions are FREE.

-In exchange I will ask your consent on recording the session for my personal usage.
+In exchange I will ask your consent on recording the session for my personal promotion.

 ### Timezone :alarm_clock: